MonoNPHM: Dynamic Head Reconstruction from Monocular Videos: Results

 \subsubsection{Implementation Details}

 \textbf{Training \OURS} We implement our model in Pytorch~\cite{pytorch} and utilize PytorchGeometric~\cite{pytorch_geometric} to restrict computations in canonical space to the $k$ nearest anchors.
-We follow NPHM~\cite{giebenhain2023nphm} and use 64 dimensions for the global latent codes involved in $\zapp$ and $\zexp$.
+We follow NPHM~\cite{giebenhain2023nphm} and use 64 dimensions for the global parts of $\zapp$ and $\zexp$.
 For the local codes we use 32 dimensions.
 For the expression codes $\zexp$ we use 100 dimensions.
 We train our model for 2500 epochs, use a batch size of 64, and a learning rate of $5e^{-4}$ for the networks and $2e^{-3}$ for the latent codes.
-We train on the NPHM dataset ~\cite{giebenhain2023nphm} using 4 NVIDIA RTX2080 GPUs with 12GB of VRAM taking roughly 52 hours until convergence.
+We train on the updated release of the NPHM dataset ~\cite{giebenhain2023nphm} using 4 NVIDIA RTX2080 GPUs with 12GB of VRAM taking roughly 52 hours until convergence.
 More details are provided in our supplementary.

-\textbf{Data Pre-Processing} We perform several common pre-processing steps to remove parts of the observed images that are not included in our learned prior and detect landmarks.
+\textbf{Data Pre-Processing} We perform several common pre-processing steps to remove parts of the observed images that are not included in our learned prior.
 Namely, we rely on face detection~\cite{deng2020retinaface}, facial landmark detection~\cite{PIPnet}, semantic segmentation to remove the torso \cite{zheng2022farl}, as well as, video matting \cite{ke2022modnet} to remove the background.
 For all baselines, we follow their proposed pre-processing pipeline.

 \textbf{Tracking} For each step of SGD we randomly sample 500 rays.
 During volume rendering, we randomly sample 32 coarse samples, and additional 32 samples using importance sampling.
 We start with a large variance for the NeuS~\cite{wang2021neus} rendering, which is decayed over time to concentrate tightly around the surface.
 We perform 250 optimization steps for the first frame, and 60 steps per frame otherwise.
 To build forward correspondences for our landmark loss, we use 5 random initializations for iterative root finding.
 More details are provided in the supplementary.